Partitions in quantum theory: Introduction

 In the field of (finite-dimensional) quantum information, past works adopting the top-down perspective have put forward the idea that subsystems of a system $\Om$ are best framed as corresponding to \textit{sub-C* algebras} of the C* algebra of operators on $\Om$ \cite{viola2001, zanardi2001, zanardi2003} (an idea that first arose, in another context, in algebraic quantum field theory \cite{halvorson2006, fewster2019}).
 However, these works have in general neglected an important case: the one in which subsystems correspond to \textit{non-factor} C* algebras (the mathematical and physical meanings of which we will present in detail in a moment).
 As we shall argue, this is a mistake: non-factor subsystems appear naturally in physics, typically from of the imposition of symmetries and superselection rules.
 More than that, their peculiar features often prove critical at the structural level: in each of the examples we just mentioned of research fields involving partitions, non-factor algebras have been revealed to play a pivotal role -- see e.g.\ Refs.\ \cite{Allen2017, lorenz2020} for quantum causal models, Ref.\ \cite{castroruiz2021} for quantum reference frames, or Ref.\ \cite{Ormrod2023} for the quantum switch controversy.
+Non-factor C* algebras obtained from a quantum causal structures also play a pivotal role in a recently proposed new interpretation of quantum theory \cite{Ormrod2024}.

 Therefore, it is an important task to pin down what partitions of quantum systems are, and analyse their features, in the presence of non-factor subsystems.
 This is what this paper achieves.
 In a sense, our first and most important result might well be the realisation that, as opposed to the standard case of factorisations, even defining partitions in this general setting is a non-trivial task.
 More specifically, while \textit{bi}partitions (partitions into two parts) of factors admit a natural definition even when the parts are not factors (as in Refs.\ \cite{chiribella2018, zanardi2022, andreadakis2023, zanardi2023}), it is with partitions into three parts or more (which, to our knowledge, we are the first to consider) that most subtleties arise.
 As we shall explain, these complications are essentially due to a congenital defect of non-factor partitions, which we call `Failure Of Local Tomography' or FOLT: in such partitions, there exists genuinely global information that is not accessible even in the correlations between measurements on the individual parts.